-Specific performance of a contract is a type of remedy that you would ask for when the other party breaches a contract.
+Specific performance requires a party to fulfill contractual obligations as promised, rather than paying damages.
 When you ask for specific performance, you are asking that the court order the parties to proceed as planned under the contract.
 Courts order specific performance in select circumstances—for instance, where the goods are irreplaceable or truly unique.

 To help you understand the ins and outs of specific performance of a contract, we’ll go over some basics of contract law.
 Then, we take a dive into the types of remedies (like specific performance) that are available when someone breaches your contract.
 Next, we talk about what specific performance of a contract means.
 Finally, we cover when you might ask for specific performance and whether you’re likely to get it.